Women's Equality Party: 2021

 Reid was the party's candidate for the 2021 London mayoral election on 6 May 2021, having replaced Sue Black, who had to withdraw for health reasons.
 Reid finished tenth in the mayoral election with 21,182 votes (0.8%).
 The party also stood on the London-wide list in the 2021 London Assembly election, coming fifth with 55,684 votes (2.2%), a fall compared to their previous result.

 It also stood 3 candidates in the Lothian region (coming tenth with 0.3%, down 0.9% from the previous election) and 4 candidates in the Glasgow region (coming tenth with 0.3%, down 0.5% from the previous election) for the 2021 Scottish Parliament election.
+Hannah Barham-Brown stood for the Party in the 2021 North Yorkshire Police, Fire and Crime Commissioner by-election, finishing fifth with 8,837 (10.2%) of the first-round votes.
+The election was called following the resignation of Philip Allott, following widely criticised comments he had made about Sarah Everard.

 2022

-The party stood 2 candidates in the 2022 City of London Corporation election, both of whom came last in their wards.
-Harini Iyengar received an 11.1% share of the vote in the ward of Bread Street out of 4 candidates, while Alison Smith received a 3.2% share of the vote in the ward of Portsoken out of 7 candidates.
+The party stood two candidates in the 2022 City of London Corporation election, both of whom came last in their wards.
+Harini Iyengar received an 11.1% share of the vote in the ward of Bread Street out of four candidates, while Alison Smith received a 3.2% share of the vote in the ward of Portsoken out of seven candidates.

+2023

+The party stood 14 candidates in the local elections of 2023.
+Kay Wesley was re-elected to Congleton Town Council for the South East Ward (925 votes, a 12.2% share and 43.3% voters supporting on multi-vote ballot) and a second party candidate, Susan Mead, elected in Congleton North East (702 votes, a 15.3% share and 45.7% voters supporting on multi-vote ballot).
+Wesley narrowly missed election to Cheshire East Council by 19 votes (polling 1132, an 11.5% share and 30.2% of voters choosing WEP on multi-vote ballots).
+WEP Candidate Stacy Hart came second in Basingstoke and Deane Borough Council, with 925 votes to the Conservatives' 1000 (36.8% vote/voter share).

+2024

+On 8 April, Women's Equality Party candidate Sarah Pattison was appointed to Stinsford Parish Council in Dorset, in an uncontested election.
+In the 2024 local elections a Women's Equality Party candidate, Stacy Hart, was elected to Basingstoke and Deane Borough Council for the Hatch Warren & Beggarwood ward; Hart was elected with 1,659 votes (61.6%), gaining the seat from the Conservatives.

+In the 2024 general election, the party put forward four candidates: